slopezpereyra/slopezpereyra.github.io/_posts/2023-04-04-OnTheDiscretenessOfOurIdeas.md

 categories : [ Personal ]
 ---

+> And even in our wildest and most wandering reveries, nay in our very dreams,
+> we shall find, if we reflect, that the imagination ran not altogether at
+> adventures, but that there was still a connexion upheld among the different
+> ideas, which succeeded each other. <br><br>
+> — Hume, *An enquiry concerning human understanding*

 Assume, for the moment, that every idea is a distinct object defined by its content and its particular relation to other ideas.
 Under this conception, the set of your ideas is a discrete and ordered set, and the complexity of such set